 Huntington’s Disease - It has been said that having Huntington’s Disease Feels Like having ALS, Parkinson’s and Alzheimer’s Disease, all at the same time.
 One of the most significant side effects of Huntington’s Disease is involuntary movements of the trunk and arms and feet which can result in falls and in the patient coming to extra harm.
 Comfort and safety are key considerations in selecting an appropriate chair for Huntington's Disease patients.

-Dementia / Alzheimher's Disease - In our recent randomized control trial with Ulster University, patients with Dementia and Alzheimers proved to be one of the most difficult patient groups to seat.
+Dementia / Alzheimher's Disease - Patients with Dementia and Alzheimer's can be one of the most difficult patient groups to seat.
 This client group present a number of complex needs including agitation in the chair, constant moving in the chair which might leave them at risk of falls and sliding from the chair causing injury.

-- Consider the level of pressure care - Ensure that the chair provides adequate pressure management properties.
+- Consider the level of pressure care.
+Ensure that the chair provides adequate pressure management properties.
 These patients are sitting for long periods of the day and can be subject to risk of pressure ulcers which can be debilitating.
 Our chairs are made with memory foam in the back, seat and calf pad as standard.
-Furthermore our groundbreaking clinical research proves a reduction in pressure ulcers by 88% from using our chairs making us the only range on the market to be backed up by clinical evidence.
-Tilt in space and back angle recline are important properties to aid in pressure management and loading the body.
+Tilt in space and back angle recline can also aid in pressure management and loading the body.

-- Material - As a lot of these patient groups are at risk of involuntary movements or altered mental states, they can also move a lot in their chair/be at risk of sliding and falling, and therefore be exposed to further risk from shear and friction which can ultimately lead to pressure ulcers.
+- Consider Chair Materials and Fabrics.
+As a lot of these patient groups are at risk of involuntary movements or altered mental states, they can also move a lot in their chair/be at risk of sliding and falling, and therefore be exposed to further risk from shear and friction which can ultimately lead to pressure ulcers.
 All the weight bearing areas on our chairs are covered with Dartex material which is multi stretch, breathable and durable to reduce moisture, increase circulation and reduce the effects of friction and shear.

 To check out our range of chairs please click here or request a seating assessment with the Seating Specialist in your area.

-The Atlanta chair is robust and durable chair which provides a safe and comfortable seat for those with vigorous involuntary movements, reducing instability whilst also reducing the risk of falling from the chair.
+The Atlanta chair is robust and durable chair which provides a safe and comfortable seat for those with vigorous involuntary movements, which can reduce instability whilst also reducing the risk of falling from the chair.
 This specialist seating has been very successful for Huntington’s Disease and Dementia patients in particular, and for patients at high risk of falling from their chair.

 - The seat angle adjustment and back angle adjustment on the Atlanta means the pelvis can be lowered low down into the chair reducing the effect of the involuntary movements typical with Huntington’s Disease.

 - The integrated fully padded leg rest is angle adjustable to maintain a secure and comfortable position in the chair and can be used with the seat or taken away if not required.
-The high arms and low seat angle position helps to keep patients very safe and secure within the chair.
+The high arms and low seat angle position can help keep patients very safe and secure within the chair.

 - The arms are fully memory foam padded to reduce any risk of injury as a result of involuntary movements.